 Impacts relating to Facility operation include direct habitat loss, habitat degradation, disturbance/displacement of wildlife due to the presence of the wind turbines and other equipment, and incidental avian and bat mortality as a result of collisions with operating wind turbines.
-With respect to wildlife habitat, no significant natural communities or critical habitats were identified within the vicinity of the Facility Site.
-A total of 25.2 acres of wildlife habitat will be converted to built facilities; however, this represents less than 1% of the 3,989-acre Facility Site.
-An additional 74.2 acres, including 19.2 acres of forest, will be cleared and permanently converted to successional communities (old field, shrubland, or saplings) for the life of the Facility by necessary Facility maintenance activities.
+With respect to wildlife habitat, no significant natural communities or critical habitats were identified within the Facility Site.
+A total of 33.4 acres of wildlife habitat will be converted to built facilities; however, this represents less than 1% of the 3,896.6-acre Facility Site.
+An additional 72.2 acres, including 35 acres of forest, will be cleared and permanently converted to successional communities (old field, shrubland, or saplings) for the life of the Facility by necessary Facility maintenance activities.
 Habitat conversion from forest to maintained successional communities may contribute to advancing NYSDEC's Young Forests Initiative, as outlined in the New York State Forest Action Plan, by replacing more mature forest with young forest, providing desirable early successional habitat for a variety of migrant songbirds, native gamebirds, and other wildlife (NYSDEC, 2020).
 Disturbance and displacement are not anticipated to result in significant impacts given that similar forestland and grassland habitats are available in the surrounding landscape for birds that may be displaced due to the Facility and the operation and maintenance of the Facility are expected to be comparable to other land uses within the Facility Site, including regular road traffic and agricultural practices.
-While wind turbines pose a collision risk for birds, wind energy facilities represent a very small contribution to overall avian fatalities compared to other anthropogenic sources.
-Nocturnal migrant passerines are most frequently known to collide with tall, artificial structures.
-Wind energy facilities also pose a collision risk for bats, and migratory treeroosting bat species are typically most at risk.
-Minimization measures, in accordance with 16 NYCRR Section 1100-6.4(o)(4)(v), will be implemented to reduce collision impacts to bats..
-See Exhibit 11 (Terrestrial Ecology) for more information regarding wildlife, wildlife habitats, and wildlife travel corridors.
+While wind turbines pose a collision risk for birds, wind energy facilities represent only a very small contribution of overall avian fatalities compared to other anthropogenic sources.
+Species of birds that may be at risk of collision at the Facility include primarily nocturnal migrant passerines.
+As there are no unique natural resource features that would concentrate avian flights in the area, significant effects associated with collision risk are not expected.
+In addition, species of bats that may be at risk of collision at the Facility include primarily the migratory tree-roosting bats.
+With minimization measures in effect at the Facility Site during peak periods of bat risk, in accordance with §900-6.4(o)(4)(v), significant adverse impacts to due to collision risk are not anticipated.

-(2) Public Health and Safety
+(b) Public Health and Safety